AbenezerMamo/mental-health/readme.md

 ### Marker for where we are today

+#### If we break this down even more, what is the turning poking in the last hear?

+#### What parts of it are reproducible under the right conditions and circumstances?

+### What evidence can we create for observed inertia in the early days of 0?

 ### Where can we move 1 step towards that gets us an order of magnitude multiplier to tackle 1 to 10?

 ## 1 to 10

 ### What are the opportunities that could be low hanging fruit once we've saturated the obvious?

+### Ehat is non-inertia defined as?
+(0)

 ## 10 to self-serve